Ackee-Blockchain/2025-workshop-fuzzing/README.md

 ## 🎲 Fuzzing with Wake

-Finally, reached main part!!
+Finally, we've reached the main part!!

-### Manully guided Fuzzing
+### Manually guided Fuzzing

-What is manually guided fuzzing, look at the presentation
+What is manually guided fuzzing?
+Look at the presentation.

 ### Initial Setup

-Define new class derives from `FuzzTest`.
+Define a new class that derives from `FuzzTest`.
 The `FuzzTest` class has a `run` function, and calling this function starts the fuzz testing.

-In this case VaultFuzz is derives from `FuzzTest`.
+In this case, VaultFuzz derives from `FuzzTest`.

 ```python
 VaultFuzz.run(sequences_count=1, flows_count=100)